Matroids, Feynman categories, and Koszul duality: Gröbner bases for operads over

-for every ordered nested set $\S$ in some directed irreducible nested set and $\sigma$ some permutation of the summands of $ (\L_{\S}, \G_{\S}, \vartriangleleft_{\S})$ acting on $\S$ by changing the order of the elements. \item The functor $\imath$ is the obvious inclusion. \end{itemize} \end{madef} We define the composition of nested sets in this context exactly as it was defined in Section \ref{secFeycons}.
+\item The functor $\imath$ is the obvious inclusion. \end{itemize} \end{madef} We define the composition of nested sets in this context exactly as it was defined in Section \ref{secFeycons}.
 In subsequent sections a shuffle $\LBS$-operad will mean an operad over the Feynman category $\LBS_{\sh}$.